erubinof/GEOG418-Assignment-3/README.md

 ```

 Next, we want to clean up our data and make it easier to use.
 First we will create a vector of the column names so we understand what columns refer to what data.
-Then, we will remove any unwanted rows and merge the result with our spatial polygon data frame, and finally, we will subset to only the city of interest, for this analysis 'Kamloops'.
+Then, we will remove any unwanted rows and merge the result with our spatial polygon data frame, and finally, we will subset to only the city of interest, for this analysis 'Lethbridge'.
 The last step is to turn any absolute count data into a rate for mapping and analysis.

 ```{r Clean data, echo=TRUE, eval=TRUE, warning=FALSE}
 #New column names